KredX Blog KredX Blog

 Net Working Capital Formula

 Net working capital (NWC) or net operating working capital (NOWC) is a business’s total current assets minus total current liabilities.
 If a company’s current assets exceed its liabilities, the company is financially sound and highly liquid in the short-term.
-Conversely, if its liabilities exceed its assets, it has a negative NWC and lacks liquidity.
+Conversely, if it’s liabilities exceed its assets, it has a negative NWC and lacks liquidity.

 The basic formula for this is given as follows: